New Skete Monasteries

 We encourage you to join us in our daily schedule of work, prayer and study to give you a deeper sense of our expression of Orthodox monastic life, or to simply enjoy the lovely quiet the monastery offers.

-Spiritual companioning with one of the nuns is also possible during your stay.
+Spiritual companioning with one of the nuns may possible during your stay.

 Donations are gratefully accepted.